 I prefer to have as much fun as I can with styling, and tend to use a lot of jewelry and other accessories, but it depends on your mood, where you are going, and how much you like to push the envelope.
 Always use your best judgement in creating a look for yourself, because being true to yourself, is what defines you.
 I create looks for inspiration, fun, creativity, and can change my mind at any moment, because that is what fashion is all about, living in the moment.

-Tailoring, sculptural, loose and fitted 2-3 piece suits, rounded and bold shoulders, slinky waists, gigantic dresses, sexy cuts, asymmetrical necklines, hot pants, bra tops, tiered and ruffled, all lengths possible, boyfriend jeans, and column dresses are all the newest and greatest forms of power on the female figure, hanging in from fall 2019.
+Tailoring, sculptural, loose and fitted 2-3 piece suits, rounded and bold shoulders, slinky waists, gigantic dresses, sexy cuts, asymmetrical necklines, hot pants, bra tops, tiered and ruffled, all lengths possible, boyfriend jeans, fitted skirts below the knee, and column dresses are all the newest and greatest forms of power on the female figure, hanging in from Spring 2020.

-The boho vibe is still going on with generous cut-outs and leg revealing moments, pastels and bright colors are everywhere, especially gold, red, aqua, khaki, and orange, as well as an all-black or all-white moment or ten.
-Fringe and crochet, polka dots everywhere, sheer fabrics are abound, tailoring for strong woman-power, dramatic sleeve treatments, caped dresses with floor sweeping sleeves, classic draping done in a revealing way, and big bags, Leather moves into spring, sequins, clutches are big, animal and mosaic prints are everywhere, and all styles of shoes/boots adorned the runway.
+The boho vibe is still going on with generous cut-outs and leg revealing moments, prints and a lot of black are everywhere, as well as gold, grey, red, blues, greens, off-white, khaki, plaids, and tweeds.
+There are many monochromatic moments, as well as a lot of all-black moments.
+Shoulders are still built out and structured.
+Fringe and crochet, sheer fabrics are abound, tailoring for strong woman-power, dramatic sleeve treatments, capes, blouses with big sleeves, classic draping done in a revealing way, and colored bags are shown.
+Leather moves into fall as always, making its way onto hoodies, gauchos, and dresses, with colored sneakers, colored boots, and multi-colored heels finishing an all-black ensemble.
 Celebs fall dressing celebrates personal taste over a single must have item.
 As every celeb has a stylist that pulls their options for them, although there are a few who do shop in between those events, that is the stylist direction for fall.